People

 Email: dcrav004@ucr.edu | Curriculum Vitae

-Destyni is a first-year doctoral student and a Eugene Cota Robles Fellow in the Developmental Psychology program at UC Riverside.
+Destyni is a second-year doctoral student and a Eugene Cota Robles Fellow in the Developmental Psychology program at UC Riverside.
 She received her B.A. in psychology and B.S. in sociology at the University of Alabama at Birmingham (UAB).
 She also received her M.P.H. with a concentration in health behavior through UAB’s accelerated bachelor’s to master’s program.
 While attending UAB, Destyni served as a research assistant for the Birmingham Youth Violence Study and the COVID-19, Race, and Student/Postdoctoral Fellow Mental Health Study.
 She also served as a McNair Scholar where she completed several projects related to motherhood, maternal depression, and child outcomes, with a specific emphasis on racial and ethnic differences.
 Destyni is interested in exploring the impacts of early adverse experiences on children/adolescents.
 In her spare time, Destyni enjoys binge watching reality drama series, reading, drinking coffee, and exercising.

 Christian Garcia, M. A.